samulopez/foundryvtt-ker-nethalas/README.md

 # foundryvtt-ker-nethalas
-An unoffical system for playing Ker Nethalas: Into the Midnight Throne on Foundry VTT
+An unofficial system for playing Ker Nethalas: Into the Midnight Throne on Foundry VTT